Coalition overview

 What the coalition operator does not own

-- The referenced citizens.
+- The referenced members.
 The coalition operator references lattices and standalone organisms; they do not admit peers into them, issue tickets on their behalf, or dictate internal parameters.

-Config. - Citizen stable ids.
-When a referenced citizen
+Config. - Member stable ids.
+When a referenced member

 retires, the coalition operator updates the